"Many Bots" design approach

 - Name: Service Bot

 - Bot Language: English - United States

 - Click Add Dialog in the lower-left corner and give the new dialog a name of "Escalation."

 Complete the Dialog Starter interaction using the process that you used in the Getting Started tutorial, i.e., using the patterns

 humanto trigger the dialog.

 Tip: A quick and easy way to add these patterns is to click the Library link, and select the "Help" set of patterns.

-Create a new Agent Transfer interaction, modifying the text to read “Transferring to a human agent…”.
-In the Interaction Settings for this interaction, make sure to enter the corresponding Human skill ID for your user profile.
-Please refer to the Getting Started tutorial for details on this process.
+Create a new Agent Transfer interaction, modifying the text to read “Transferring to a human agent…” In the Interaction Settings for this interaction, make sure to enter the corresponding Human skill ID for your user profile.
+Please refer to the Getting Started tutorial series for details on this process.

 At this time, this bot will only serve to provide Escalation functionality, so delete both the Welcome and Fallback dialogs that were provided on bot creation.

-Back out of the Small Talk bot to the dashboard of bots.
-You should see the newly created bot nested under the "Many bots" group along with the Greeter and Order bots.
+Back out of the Service bot to the dashboard of bots.
+You should see the newly created bot nested under the "Many bots" group, along with the Greeter and Order bots.